-- Our business is largely dependent on customers in the oil and gas markets and we are adversely impacted by extended periods of low oil or gas prices, which decrease our customers' spending, the demand for our products and services and the prices we are able to charge.
-This has had, and may continue to have, an adverse effect on our future operating results. - Economic uncertainty and financial market conditions may impact our customer base, suppliers and backlog. - · Our backlog is subject to unexpected adjustments and cancellations and, therefore, may not be a reliable indicator of our future earnings. - The use of percentage-of-completion accounting on our fixed-price contracts could result in volatility in our results of operations. - The majority of our contracts contain performance obligations that may subject us to penalties or additional liabilities. - Fluctuations in the price and supply of materials used to manufacture our products may reduce our profits and could adversely impact our ability to meet commitments to our customers. - Our industry is highly competitive. - Our operations could be adversely impacted by the effects of government regulations. - · Changes in tax laws and regulations may change our effective tax rate and could have a material effect on our financial results. - Our international operations expose us to risks that are different from, or possibly greater than, the risks we are exposed to domestically and may adversely affect our operations. - The departure of key personnel could disrupt our business. - Our business requires skilled labor and we may be unable to attract and retain qualified employees. - We are exposed to risks relating to the use of subcontractors on some of our projects. - Misconduct by our employees or subcontractors, or a failure to comply with laws or regulations, could harm our reputation, damage our relationships with customers and subject us to criminal and civil enforcement actions. - Unsatisfactory safety performance may subject us to penalties, negatively impact customer relationships, result in higher operating costs, and negatively impact employee morale and turnover. - · Actual and potential claims, lawsuits and proceedings could ultimately reduce our profitability and liquidity and weaken our financial condition. - Quality problems with our products could harm our reputation and erode our competitive position.
+- Our business is subject to the cyclical nature of the end markets that we serve.
+This has had, and may continue to have, an adverse effect on our future operating results. - Our industry is highly competitive. - Technological innovations by competitors may make existing products and production methods obsolete. - · Unforeseen difficulties with expansions, relocations or consolidations of existing facilities could adversely affect our operations. - · Quality problems with our products could harm our reputation and erode our competitive position. - Growth and product diversification through strategic acquisitions involves a number of risks. - The departure of key personnel could disrupt our business. - Our business requires skilled and unskilled labor, and we may be unable to attract and retain qualified employees. - We are exposed to risks relating to the use of subcontractors on some of our projects. - Misconduct by our employees or subcontractors, or a failure to comply with laws or regulations, could harm our reputation, damage our relationships with customers and subject us to criminal and civil enforcement actions. - Unsatisfactory safety performance may subject us to penalties, negatively impact customer relationships, result in higher operating costs, and negatively impact employee morale and turnover. - Catastrophic events could disrupt our business.